pedrohbraga/SORTEE-Hackathon-Dynamic-Collaboration/content_planning.md

 ## Welcome!

-We are both coordinators of a student-run, and student-oriented series of R workshops for ecology and biodiversity science ([GitHub here if you're curious](https://github.com/QCBSRworkshops)).
-These workshops are updated annually by different students, in two languages (English and French), according to participant feedback we receive each year.
+We are both coordinators of a student-run, and student-oriented series of R workshops for ecology and biodiversity science: the *Q*uébec *C*entre for *B*iodiversity *S*cience *R Workshop Series* ([GitHub here, if you are curious!](https://github.com/QCBSRworkshops)).
+These workshops are updated annually by students and postdoctoral fellows, in two languages (English and French), according to participant feedback we receive each year.
 This means there are a lot of moving parts, and GitHub helps us track and manage this type of dynamic collaboration in several ways.

-We're excited to talk about some of the tools we use for the workshop series, and how they're used by other people for research in ecology and evolutionary biology, and beyond!
+We're excited to talk about some of the tools we use for the workshop series, and how both of us and other people use them for research in ecology and evolutionary biology, and beyond!

 ### Session overview

 :::info

-We'll be showing and discussing some of the available resources to manage collaborations dynamically, with transparency and trackability.<br><br>
+We will show and discuss some of the available resources to manage collaborations dynamically, with transparency and trackability.<br><br>

 * Managing teams that work on several projects (or repositories) via **GitHub Organisations**.
 * Collecting, addressing, and tracking feedback and contributions through **issues and pull requests**.
+* Discussing topics relevant to research development using **Github Discussions**.
 * Tracking and showcasing contributions to projects with **GitHub Insights**.
-* Using **GitHub Actions** to apply continuous integration during document development to safely add contributed changes from many users (who use different systems).
+* Using **GitHub Actions** to apply continuous integration during document development to safely add and test contributed changes from many users (who use different systems).

 :::